 While serving at the helm of our state, Governor Ivey has led Alabama to major employment milestones, including having the largest over-the-year percentage job growth rate on record at 2.2 percent, which accounts for an increase of 44,300 jobs in 2018.

-Since taking office, more than 1,000 employers have participated in job fairs hosted by the Alabama Department of Labor and the job fairs were attended by nearly 13,000 job seekers.
+Since taking office, more than 1,600 employers have participated in job fairs hosted by the Alabama Department of Laborand the job fairs were attended by over 28,000 job seekers across Alabama’s seven workforce regions.
 Governor Ivey hosted the first-ever Governor’s Job Fair for People with Disabilities and the Second Chance Job Fair to specifically focus on giving those with disabilities and those who were previously incarcerated the chance to get a job.

 Governor Ivey is committed to continuing this unprecedented success and makes every effort to work with elected officials, state agencies and others to create more opportunities for Alabamians to provide a better living for themselves and their families.